CloudReactor/cloudreactor-procwrapper/README.md

 embedded data, then inject them into the environment (in the case of wrapped mode) or a configuration dictionary (in the case of embedded mode).

+To enable secret resolution, set environment variable

+PROC_WRAPPER_RESOLVE_SECRETS

+to

+TRUE

-To enable secret resolution from AWS Secrets Manager with target environment variable MY_SECRET, run the code with an environment variable
+Then to resolve the target environment variable MY_SECRET by fetching from AWS Secrets Manager, run define the environment variable

     AWS_SM_MY_SECRET_FOR_PROC_WRAPPER_TO_RESOLVE